 They all serve their parts well and do everything you could ask of them.
 The first time I saw the 1955 sequel Revenge of the Creature I was disappointed that Adams and Carlson didn’t come back for it.
 I wonder why.
-That would have been nice to have seen how these two were after this Amazon adventure and watch their story continue back at civilization with the Creature now being captured.
+That would have been nice to have seen what happened between the two were after this Amazon adventure and watch their story continue back at civilization with the Creature now being captured.

-Plus, I wonder in that time would Adams have warmed up to him more and unhappy with how he was being treated.
+Plus, I wonder in that time would Adams have warmed up to the Creature more and be unhappy with how he was being treated?
 That could have made for a very interesting follow-up.

 With Universal Pictures attempting their big Dark Universe series, they talked about films starring a lot of the classic monsters.
 Along with Frankenstein, Dracula, The Mummy, a Creature remake was said to be in the planning stages.
 That’s pretty much the extent of what I’ve heard.